isomerpages/sportsg-corp/media-centre/media-release/_posts/2022-08-01-post-Over 2,400 participants joined the National Day celebrations at GetActive! 2022 and Olympic Day Walk.md

 ---
 ### **Over 2,400 participants joined the National Day celebrations at the GetActive!
 Singapore 2022 and Olympic Day Walk**

-**OVER 2,400 PEOPLE JOINED THE NATIONAL DAY CELEBRATIONS AT THE GETACTIVE!
-SINGAPORE 2022 LAUNCH AND THE OLYMPIC DAY WALK**

 Let’s Play On, Play Together to celebrate our nation’s 57th birthday at the Sports Hub,
 ActiveSG Sport Centres and selected heartland spaces